ambientWave/Odoo-Frontend-Backend-Customization/README.md

-# Adding a new button to a specific screen of POS that executes some logic
+# Adding a new button to the upper panel of specific view of certain module specific screen of POS that executes some logic
 This demonstartes customizations in the POS module.
 The added button which is named "My Button" opens up a new dialogue that contains the name of current user.

 ## Screenshots